 Lemon and blueberries are a classic pairing, and they feel particularly appropriate in the spring!
 Okay, it’s not spring, but it’s just around the corner, no?
 Hope so.

 I also think it’s a really pretty cake.
 I love how elegant and understated it is!
 It’s definitely worthy of serving on a holiday!
-Easter dessert, perhaps?
+Mother’s Day, Easter, a bridal shower… all would be lovely.

 Lemon Blueberry Bundt Cake with Lemon Glaze